jhalterman/jhalterman.github.io/about.md

 section: About
 ---

 Jonathan is a software engineer in California.
-You can find him on [Twitter](https://twitter.com/definejodah) or via [e-mail](mailto:jhalterman@gmail.com).
+You can contact him via [e-mail](mailto:jhalterman@gmail.com).